 For HR teams that want to create a dynamic, interactive onboarding process, Coassemble is a wonderful pick.
 It's filled with features that help you share your culture with your new hire, while also covering the onboarding basics well—and giving you a way to get feedback on your onboarding experience.

-Coassemble pricing: Free Starter plan available, which allows you to create unlimited courses.
-Upgrade to the Business plan for advanced course distribution, access control, insights, and a built-in image library.
-Enterprise plans are also available.
+Coassemble pricing: Free plan available, which allows you to create unlimited courses.
+Upgrade to a paid plan, starting at $20/month ($10/month when billed annually) for advanced course organization, customization, and engagement insights.

-Best employee onboarding software for delivering fun, hybrid onboarding experiences
+Best employee onboarding software for a fun, hybrid onboarding experience

 Innform (Web, iOS, Android)